 The Ford F-150 Lightning electric pickup will start $10,000 higher in its 300-mile form.
 California wants Uber and Lyft to favor EVs.
 BMW is switching to some special sustainable tires for one of its plug-in hybrids.
 And the Jeep Wrangler 4xe plug-in hybrid is quite a deal right now to lease.
 This and more, here at Green Car Reports.

-The—special 22-inch Pirelli P-Zero tires that use natural rubber and wood-based rayon, achieving low rolling resistance while meeting performance requirements.
+The BMW X5 plug-in hybrid is getting some next-level sustainable tires—special 22-inch Pirelli P-Zero tires that use natural rubber and wood-based rayon, achieving low rolling resistance while meeting performance requirements.

 And the dynamics of supply and demand can sometimes create some unexpected bargains.
 One such example: the bargain lease price of $249 a month on the 2021 Jeep Wrangler 4xe plug-in hybrid